Finbuckle/Finbuckle.Website/docs/v6.5.1/Strategies.md

 ## Header Strategy
 > NuGet package: Finbuckle.MultiTenant.AspNetCore

 Uses an HTTP request header to determine the tenant identifier.
-By default the header with key `__tenant__` is used, but a custom key can also be used.
+By default, the header with key `__tenant__` is used, but a custom key can also be used.

 Configure by calling `WithHeaderStrategy` after `AddMultiTenant<T>` in the